canada-ca/canada-ca.github.io/_posts/2020-12-16-choosing-buttons.md

 Don’t use buttons when an ordinary text link will do the job just as well.
 Overuse reduces their visual impact.

+The buttons pattern in the Canada.ca design system includes 5 different styles of buttons.
+Using the right style in the right situation can help people succeed better on your web page.

 [Buttons - Canada.ca design pattern](https://design.canada.ca/common-design-patterns/buttons.html)

 ## The super task button